PaddlePaddle/Paddle/doc/design/parameters_in_cpp.md

 * We just use `memcpy` to share Parameters between topologies, but this is very inefficient.
 * We did not implement share Parameters while training.
 We just trigger `memcpy` when start training.

 It is necessary that we implement Parameters in CPP side.
-However, it could be a refactorization for Paddle, because Paddle was designed for training only one topology before, i.e., each GradientMachine contains its Parameter as a data member.
+However, it could be a code refactoring for Paddle, because Paddle was designed for training only one topology before, i.e., each GradientMachine contains its Parameter as a data member.
 In current Paddle implementation, there are three concepts associated with `Parameters`:

 1. `paddle::Parameter`.
 A `Parameters` is a container for `paddle::Parameter`.
 It is evident that we should use `paddle::Parameter` when developing `Parameters`.